yablokosmonaut/rbw-audio/README.md

 ### Wireless buds and TWS

-* [MiFo O7](https://photos.app.goo.gl/pZBkQknoXNLvUX7D7) **$50** These are the version with the CNT dinamic driver.
+* [Mifo O7](https://photos.app.goo.gl/pZBkQknoXNLvUX7D7) **$50** These are the version with the CNT dinamic driver.
 I highly recommend them for sound, comfort, and quality of build.
 The case alone is a step up from competitors.
 Comes with accessories incl. charge cable, box, tips.

 * [Aukey EP-T32](https://photos.app.goo.gl/yaqeC9pqAcpjELPC6) **$15** Box, case, tips included, no cable.
 Powerbeats Pro form factor.

 * [Apple/Beats Studio Buds](https://photos.app.goo.gl/4rFZyWe31RJEZMLc7) **$45** Excellent condition, no tips but I can try to find something generic to include.
 As shown, warranty is active until 9/7/23.

-* [Sony MDR-EX750BT](https://photos.app.goo.gl/mPvRYiphxaFogBMp8) **25** This form-factor has fallen out of vogue but it's actually still very practical/comfortable.
+* [Sony MDR-EX750BT](https://photos.app.goo.gl/mPvRYiphxaFogBMp8) **$25** This form-factor has fallen out of vogue but it's actually still very practical/comfortable.
 Easy to take buds out and put them back in without keeping track of them.
 Appearance *and* sound remind me of MH750MH755, which is hinted at in the model name too.
+****
 ___

 # rbw-keebs